TheDeveloperAAA/Stochastic-Interest-Rate-Modelling-and-Prediction/README.md

 yield-curve data, then reconstructing an entire yield curve **from a single input — the 3-Month rate** — and scoring it strictly out-of-sample.

-> *Finance Club, IIT Roorkee — Open Projects 2026.* The official competition deliverable is the Colab notebook;
+> *Launched by Finance Club, IIT Roorkee as Open Projects 2026.* The official competition deliverable is the Colab notebook;
 > this repository is the version-controlled showcase. **The notebook is the single source of truth**;
 > [`src/cir.py`](src/cir.py) is the same validated logic packaged for reuse.